RIMESINT/dataex-client/docs/quick_start.md

 ## Virtual environment

-If you want to isolate the environment for the datex client module from your system wide environment, then using python virtual environment is the best way going forward.
+If you want to isolate the environment for the DataEx client library from your system wide environment, then using a python virtual environment is the best way going forward.

-### Installing python virtualenv
+### Installing the module

-If you don't already have it then use the following command to install.
+There are many modules which can be used for setting up a python virutal environment such as anaconda, virtualenv, pyenv etc. Using them is mostly straight forward.
+We can't go into detail of each module since it is beyond this documentation's scope.
+If you wanted to use the `virtualenv` module then installing it would be done by the following command,

 ```
 $ pip install virtualenv
 ```
-But with Python 3, you should already have the venv module from the standard library installed.
+But with Python 3, you should already have the built-in `venv` module from python the standard library.

-### Creating a virtual environment
+### Creating a virtual environment using venv

 ```
 $ python3 -m venv env
 ```
-On python 3.6 and above, this is the recommended way to go.
 The "env" is the name of the virtual environment.
 You can change it according to your preference.

 In order to use the environment, you have to activate it.